a1kayda/MDMA1kayda/README.md

-## this is incremental DBSCAN for data with 3 features
+## This is incremental DBSCAN for data with 3 features

 #

-commands to launch queue
+commands to launch queue:

-brew service stop rabbitmq\\
+brew service stop rabbitmq \\
-brew service info rabbitmq\\
+brew service info rabbitmq \\
-brew service start rabbitmq\\
+brew service start rabbitmq \\

 #